Transferring Excel Macros From One Computer to Another

 This KB Article References: Microsoft Office 365

-This Information is Intended for: Faculty, Postdocs, Researchers, Staff
+This Information is Intended for: Instructors, Researchers, Staff

 Macros used in Excel can be saved within the document or globally to be re-used in other Excel documents.